ghost1372/ghost1372.github.io/source/DevWinUI/helpers/startupHelper/index.md

 StartupHelper automatically detects whether the application is packaged or unpackaged and uses the registry or StartupTask method.
 {% endnote %}

+{% note info %}
+By default we use the following options (So you don't need to pass any values ​​in the methods.):
+For Packaged applications, we automatically identify the taskId from the `first` available `StartupTask`.
+For UnPackaged applications, we use `Registry.CurrentUser`.

+If you want to specify a specific taskId or create a registry key in another location (for example, the LocalMachine), all of the methods below have overloads that allow you to specify a taskId or RegistryKey location.
+{% endnote %}

 # Packaged App
 First you need to create a StartupTask in `Package.appxmanifest`: